 Minors who commit crimes in Arizona are subject to prosecution in juvenile court.
-A child who is adjudicated (convicted) of a crime in juvenile court may face penalties including intensive probation, fines and restitution, performing community service, or even serving time in a juvenile correction facility.
-If your child is facing juvenile criminal charges, contact AZ Defenders right away.
-Our Phoenix criminal defense lawyers will work hard to lessen the penalties your child is facing.
+A child who is convicted of a crime in juvenile court may face penalties including intensive probation, fines and restitution, performing community service, or even serving time in a juvenile correction facility.
+If your child is facing juvenile criminal charges, contact a qualified Phoenix juvenile crimes lawyer at AZ Defenders right away.
+We will work hard to lessen the penalties your child is facing.

 State law concerning juvenile offenders is contained in Arizona Revised Statutes, Title 8, Chapter 3.
 This statute includes seven articles addressing juvenile offenders, including:

-Under Arizona Revised Statutes Section 13-501, a juvenile who has been accused of a criminal offense and has a historical prior felony conviction can be tried as an adult.
+Under Arizona Revised Statutes Section 13-501, a juvenile who has been accused of a criminal offense with a prior felony conviction can be tried as an adult.

 A juvenile who was 15, 16, or 17 years of age at the time the alleged offense was committed shall be tried as an adult for any of the following offenses:

 Except as provided above, a juvenile who was 14 years of age or older at the time the offense was allegedly committed may be tried as an adult for a:

 To discuss whether or not your child might be tried as an adult after being arrested or accused of a crime in Arizona, request a free case consultation with one of our attorneys.

 If a minor in Phoenix is found guilty of committing a delinquent act or juvenile crime, he or she could face a variety of penalties.
 The sentence imposed by a judge may be aimed at rehabilitation more than punishment, but it can still be significant.
 Common examples of penalties include: